 What Causes Mildew And Mold?

 Both mildew and mold require the right conditions to grow.
 So what are those conditions?
 Mildew and mold thrive in moist, humid areas that receive little sunlight.
 It also helps if there is little air circulation as moving air keeps mold spores from settling on anything.
-So any place that is not properly ventilated, dark or prone to links is highly susceptible to mildew and mold.
+So any place that is not properly ventilated, exposed to moisture, dark or prone to leaks is highly susceptible to mildew and mold.

 How To Prevent Mildew And Mold?